tensorflow/gnn/tensorflow_gnn/docs/api_docs/python/gnn/keras/ConvGNNBuilder.md

 `node_sets`
 </td>
 <td>
-optional set of node set names to be updated.
-Not setting this parameter is equivalent to updating all node sets.
+By default, the result updates all node sets that receive from at least one edge set.
+Passing a set of node set names here overrides this (possibly including node sets that receive from zero edge sets).
 </td>
 </tr>
 </table>

 <!-- Tabular view -->

  <table class="responsive fixed orange">
 <colgroup><col width="214px"><col></colgroup>
 <tr><th colspan="2">Returns</th></tr>
 <tr class="alt">
 <td colspan="2">
-GraphUpdate layer wrapped with OncallBuilder for delayed building.
+A GraphUpdate layer, with building deferred to the first call.
 </td>
 </tr>